Disney World’s Monorail Hotels (The Complete Guide)

 I’m reluctant to approximate how long it takes to get from one stop to another because of the boarding process.
 It depends on how many guests are waiting and other special circumstances.

-Additionally, the monorail’s actual time in motion between stops is pretty irrelevant given how swiftly it moves.
+Additionally, the monorail’s actual time in motion between stops is pretty irrelevant, given how swiftly it moves.

-The views from the monorail are stunning.
+Here is a view back to Grand Floridian from the monorail.
+Surrounding views from the monorail are stunning.
 Most enjoy the ride.

-For travel to Epcot, guests of the monorail resorts will take the monorail to the Transportation and Ticket Center.
+For travel to Epcot, guests of the monorail resorts will take the resort monorail to the Transportation and Ticket Center.
 You will then transfer from the resort monorail to the Epcot monorail.

 More details about the other monorail services are available in our transportation guide.